-For Shares Directly Registered in the Name of the Shareholder: If you return your signed proxy but do not indicate your voting preferences, the Company will vote on your behalf "FOR" the election of the nominated directors, "FOR" the approval on an advisory basis of the compensation of the named executive officers, "FOR" the Amended and Restated 2017 Plan and "FOR" the ratification of the appointment of Ernst & Young.
+For Shares Directly Registered in the Name of the Shareholder: If you return your signed proxy but do not indicate your voting preferences, the Company will vote on your behalf "FOR" the election of the nominated directors, "FOR" the approval on an advisory basis of the compensation of the named executive officers, "FOR" an amendment to the Amended and Restated 2017 Plan and "FOR" the ratification of the appointment of Ernst & Young.
 If any other matter properly comes before the shareholders for a vote at the Annual Meeting, the proxy holders will vote your shares in accordance with their best judgment.

 For Shares Registered in the Name of a Brokerage Firm or Bank: If your shares are held in street name, your broker or nominee will ask you how you want your shares to be voted.
 If you provide voting instructions, your shares must be voted as you direct.
 If you do not furnish voting instructions, one of two things can happen, depending upon whether a proposal is "routine."
 Under the rules that govern brokers that have record ownership of shares beneficially owned by their clients, brokers have discretion to cast votes on routine matters, such as the ratification of the appointment of independent registered public accounting firms, without voting instructions from their clients.
-Brokers are not permitted, however, to cast votes on "non-routine" matters, such as the election of directors, the non-binding advisory vote to approve the compensation of the Company's "named executive officers" as disclosed in this Proxy Statement, and the approval of the Amended and Restated 2017 Plan without such voting instructions.
-A "broker non-vote" occurs when a broker holding shares for a beneficial owner does not vote on a particular proposal because the broker does not have discretionary voting power for that proposal and has not received voting instructions from the beneficial owner.
+Brokers are not permitted, however, to cast votes on "non-routine" matters, such as the election of directors, the non-binding advisory vote to approve the compensation of the Company's